toptal/davinci-github-actions/build-publish-alpha-package/README.md

 Builds project from specific branch and publishes a new alpha package to NPM.

-It uses `yarn build:package` command to build the package.
+Uses `yarn build:package` command to build the package.

+*Note:* `@toptal/davinci-engine` package should be installed in the project.

 ### Inputs